farmOS/field-kit/README.md

 # serve with hot reload at localhost:8080
 npm start
 ```

-For more details on the client's development and how to build it from source for native devices, see the [documentation on farmos.org](https://farmos.org/development/client/).

 If you would like to install and host a farmOS server yourself, see the official
 documentation on farmOS.org: https://farmOS.org/hosting/installing